HOW DO WE MEASURE NON-CLINICAL OUTCOMES IN THE AGED CARE SECTOR?

-WHAT DOES A GOOD QUALITY OF LIFE LOOK LIKE FOR OLDER AUSTRALIANS?
+WHAT DO QUALITY OF CARE EXPERIENCE AND QUALITY OF LIFE LOOK LIKE FOR OLDER AUSTRALIANS RECEIVING AGED CARE SERVICES?

 An Australian Research Council Linkage Grant (LP170100664)

 The Australian Association of Gerontology Hal Kendig Research Development Grant

 Royal Commission into Aged Care Quality and Safety and conducted in partnership with the National Ageing Research Institute (NARI)